Physics Models in MCNP

 c Photon production from neutrons is automatic in MODE n p.

-c Energy splitting for efficiency
+c Energy splitting for efficiency (pairs: factor, energy)

 Extended energy ranges and coupled transport handle high-energy physics.
 Energy splitting improves statistics for important energy ranges.